pielegacy/grumpygorilla/README.md

 This is just a thing with MonoGame, you can view some of my development contributions [here](https://www.youtube.com/playlist?list=PLNcepEZ9TLOy66qFEoO7XvFgki_rmYrnq)

 ### Shoutout to Andrew Coe and Talfryn Dawlings for yelling random shit at me for ideas

+If anyone has art assets they'd like me to use and not pay money for or ideas I can steal please let me know